TracyGJG/utilities/docs/tools.md

 ### Parameters

-- fn - pure function to convert into a memoised function.
+- fn: pure function to convert into a memoised function.
-- \_cache - private cache of function executions.
+- \_cache: private cache of function executions.

 ### Return Value